awslabs/Renate/doc/benchmarking/custom_benchmarks.rst

 By default, your model will be evaluated on the entire test data after each update step.
 If you want to change that, please override :py:meth:`~renate.benchmark.scenarios.Scenario.test_data()` as well.
-Please check the implementation of :py:class:`~renate.benchmark.scenarios.ClassIncrementalScenario` for an example.
+Please check the implementation of :py:class:`~renate.benchmark.scenarios.TransformScenario` for an example.